Shopify/cli/packages/cli/README.md

   $ shopify app function schema [--no-color] [--verbose] [--path <value>] [--client-id <value> | -c <value>] [--stdout]

 FLAGS
   -c, --config=<value>     The name of the app configuration.
       --client-id=<value>  The Client ID to fetch the schema with.
       --no-color           Disable color output.
-  --path=<value>        [default: .]
-The path to your function directory.
+      --path=<value>       The path to your function directory.
       --stdout             Output the schema to stdout instead of writing to a file.
       --verbose            Increase the verbosity of the logs.

 DESCRIPTION
   Fetch the latest GraphQL schema for a function.